Employment

 training

-Field Training Operations Program (FTO)
+Field Training Operation Program (FTO)

 Upon employment, the new officer is put through a rigorous, 12-week training program.
 During that time, the new officer spends his/her time with a Training Officer and “learns the ropes” of police work.
 After completion of the FTO program, the new officer is placed on his/her own and begins taking calls.
 If the new officer is not a Police Academy graduate, the department then sends the officer to the Law Enforcement Training Academy in Bismarck, ND.
 The officer spends 12 weeks at the academy.